microsoftgraph/msgraph-training-smartui-components/Lab.md

 1. Select the **TypeScript JSX File** template.
 Name file `PeoplePicker.tsx`.
 1. Replace the contents of the template with the code from the file `LabFiles\Pickers\PeoplePicker.tsx`.
 1. Open the file `Views\Picker\Index.cshtml`
-1. Notice that line 25 contains a div with the id `react-peoplePicker`.
+1. Notice that line 29 contains a div with the id `react-peoplePicker`.
 This is the location in the page in which the control will be rendered.
 1. Inside the **scripts** section, add the following line right before the `</script>` tag:

     ```javascript
     App.RenderPeoplePicker();
     ```
-1. The `RenderPeoplePicker` method is defined in the `boot.tsx` file.
-Add the following code to that method:
+1. The `RenderPeoplePicker` method is defined in the `Components\boot.tsx` file.
+Un-comment the import statement at the top of the file for the PeoplePicker and add the following code to that method:

     ```javascript
     ReactDOM.render(